57 Seconds: Plot

-Franklin Fausti (Josh Hutcherson) is a tech blogger determined to expose unethical practices in the pharmaceutical industry, particularly those of Sig Thorensen (Greg Germann), whose company manufactured Zonastin—a painkiller that led to the addiction and eventual death of Franklin's twin sister, Natalie.
-In his quest, Franklin secures an interview with visionary tech mogul Anton Burrell (Morgan Freeman), who is on the verge of unveiling a groundbreaking health device called the Tri-Band 5.
+Franklin Fausti is a tech blogger determined to expose unethical practices in the pharmaceutical industry, particularly those of Sig Thorensen, whose company manufactured Zonastin—a painkiller that led to the addiction and eventual death of Franklin's twin sister, Natalie.
+In his quest, Franklin secures an interview with visionary tech mogul Anton Burrell, who is on the verge of unveiling a groundbreaking health device called the Tri-Band 5.
 This wrist-worn gadget utilizes neuro-technology to manage conditions like diabetes, high blood pressure, and addiction without traditional medications.

 During Burrell's presentation, an armed assailant attempts to attack him, but Franklin intervenes, saving Burrell's life.
 In the aftermath, Franklin discovers a mysterious ring dropped by Burrell.
 Upon wearing it, he realizes it allows him to travel 57 seconds back in time.
-Initially, Franklin exploits the ring for personal gain, such as winning at gambling and pursuing a romantic relationship with his colleague Jala (Lovie Simone).
-However, he soon refocuses on his mission to take down Thorensen.
+Initially, Franklin exploits the ring for personal gain, such as winning at gambling and pursuing a romantic relationship with his colleague Jala.
+He soon refocuses on his mission to take down Thorensen.

 Franklin uses the ring's power to infiltrate Thorensen's company, uncovering evidence of the company's knowledge of Zonastin's harmful effects and its involvement in the death of employee Susan Miller.
 With the help of his friend Andy, Franklin disseminates this information to the media, exposing Thorensen's crimes.
 In a desperate attempt to escape justice, Thorensen kidnaps Franklin and attempts to flee by plane.
 During the escape, the plane malfunctions due to police intervention, leading to a crash.
 Franklin survives, while Thorensen perishes.

 After the ordeal, Burrell invites Franklin to join his research team to further develop time-travel technology.
-However, Franklin declines, expressing concerns about the ethical implications and potential for addiction associated with manipulating time.
+Franklin declines, expressing concerns about the ethical implications and potential for addiction associated with manipulating time.
 He decides to destroy the ring, believing that such power should not be wielded by anyone.